robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py SolihullCouncil https://digital.solihull.gov.uk/BinCollectionCalendar/Calendar.aspx?UPRN=XXXXXXXX
 ```

-Note: Replace XXXXXXXX with UPRN.
+Note: Replace `XXXXXXXX` with your UPRN.
 You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.

 ---